simonambridge/RTFAP2/RollUpReports/README.md

   3. An internet connection is required to download sbt dependencies

   * If you havent already installed sbt (as root or use sudo) do this now:

+> If you want to play with the sample Scalavcode interactively, you should install the DSE version of Zeppelin from the inestimabe Duy Hai Doan here: https://drive.google.com/open?id=0B6wR2aj4Cb6wcm10ZmJYV1dzUzQ
+Once you have installed zeppelin, start it with the ```zeppelin-daemon.sh start``` command.
+Then load the notebook entitled "RTFAP2 RUP BY Merchant".
+It'n not a requirement for these excercises though, so you can skip and come bak later.

 On MacOS:
 ```